About the Study

-The City of Lethbridge is in the process of updating the Lethbridge River Valley Parks Master Plan.
-The plan will set out a long term vision that will describe the value of this community asset and will guide how the river valley is used, balancing the preservation of the eco-diversity and the desire for residents to enjoy the use of the river valley.
+The City of Lethbridge has completed the process of updating the Lethbridge River Valley Parks Master Plan.
+The plan sets out a long term vision that describes the value of this community asset and will guide how the river valley is used, balancing the preservation of the eco-diversity and the desire for residents to enjoy the use of the river valley.

 In 2010 Parks initiated the Cow and Fish project which captured the health inventory of the Riparian Area of the River Valley.
 In 2012 the slope and plateau lands were analyzed and scored as well.
 With all of this base data now in place it is possible to create a comprehensive River Valley Master Plan that plans for current and future use, land ownership, policy guidance, biophysical inventory, recreation and heritage opportunities, connectivity, wildlife corridors, with the intent of creating guiding principles, functional concepts and park development plans.